-Welcome to The Hoist Guy's Blog, where our resident Hoist Guy Andrew T. Litecky shares his knowledge and experience of many years in the overhead material handling industry.
+Welcome to The Hoist Guy's Blog, where our resident Hoist Guy Andrew T. Litecky shares his knowledge and experience working with overhead crane electrification systems from many years in the overhead material handling industry.

 How are overhead cranes powered?

 Electric overhead cranes, also known as bridge cranes, are typically powered by conductor bar, festooning or a cable reel.
 There are pros and cons of each type of electrification.
 In certain situations, overhead cranes are powered manually by push or hand geared options or with air power.